apache/incubator-edgent-website/site/docs/power-of-edgent.md

 Edgent provides some simple simulated sensors that can be helpful to get going.
 You've already seen `SimulatedTemperatureSensor` and `SimpleSimulatedSensor` - included in the Edgent Samples source release bundle.
-There are a couple of more in the same Java package.
+There are additional ones in the same Java package.

 #### Sensor library